2018 Conforming Loan Limits - HSH.com

 Every year, new loan limits are announced for one- to four-family loans which may be purchased by the Federal National Mortgage Association (FNMA, or Fannie Mae) and the Federal Home Loan Mortgage Corporation (FHLMC, or Freddie Mac).
 These corporations are the two largest "secondary market" agencies -- corporations which purchase closed loans from mortgage lenders.

-The base loan limits remained unchanged from their 2006 levels though 2016.
-For 2017, we have the first increase in the limit in 10 years.
+The base loan limits remained unchanged from their 2006 levels though 2016, and began to rise again in 2017.
+For 2018, the conforming limit has been increased by the largest dollar increase in more than 10 years.

 The maximum loan amounts for one-to-four family mortgages in Alaska, Guam, Hawaii and the U.S. Virgin Islands are 50% higher than the limits for the rest of the country.